LET-99-dependent spatial restriction of active force generators makes spindle's position robust: Modelling the positional switch on oscillation onset

 To account for the limited number of cortical anchors \citep{grill05,pecreaux06}, we modelled the attachment of a force generator to a microtubule \citep{nguyen07} as a first order process, using the law of mass action on component quantity \citep{koonce12} and combined it to the equations of quantity conservation for force generators and microtubules.
+It corresponded to the pseudo-chemical reaction: \\